ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 == Changelog ==

 = 1.2 =
-* Added a ability to exclude keys from data layer.
+* Added the ability to exclude keys from the data layer.
 * The JSON object will now be pretty-printed where PHP support allows.

 = 1.1 =